EmergentOrder/onnx-scala/README.md

 ## Getting Started

-Add to your build.sbt:
+Add this to your build.sbt:

 ```scala
 libraryDependencies += "com.github.EmergentOrder" %% "onnx-scala" % "0.2.0-SNAPSHOT"
 ```

 As of v0.1.0, artifacts are published to Sonatype OSS / Maven Central.
-For the build and publish locally from master.
+For the latest, build and publish locally from master.

 ### Full ONNX model inference quick start: